DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/uAssetsPrivacy.md

 [Go Up One Level](https://github.com/DigitalWarrior/piholeparser/blob/master/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists.md)
 ____________________________________
 # uAssetsPrivacy
-## Checking For Github Mirror File
 ## Setting Temporary Parsing Variables
-## Checking For Existing Parsed File
-## Checking If Multiple Sources
 ## Checking For Existing Mirror File
 ## Checking For Github Mirror File
-## The Source In The File To Download Is
-## Checking For HTTPS
-## Pinging Source To Check Host Availability
-## Checking File Header
 ## Checking For Existing Parsed File
 ## Checking If Multiple Sources
 ## The Source In The File To Download Is